koinos/koinos-docs/docs/content/quickstart/developers-guide.md

 Koinos projects that are written in C++ utilize [CMake](https://cmake.org/) for generating build files.
 CMake is a flexible pre-build step that allows developers to utilize a variety of Integrated Development Environments (IDE).

 Dependencies are handled using the [Hunter package manager](https://github.com/cpp-pm/hunter).
-Hunter will download the necessary dependencies and compile it on your development machine as well as cache the resulting libraries.
+Hunter will download the necessary dependencies and compile them on your development machine as well as cache the resulting libraries.
 Normally, a developer need not be aware of the Hunter mechanism - which is its great advantage.
 Be aware that the first time you generate a CMake project it will build the dependency cache increasing your build times.
 Subsequent calls to CMake will leverage the Hunter cache.

 ### Dependencies